LearnaNdClear/LearnNClearProtractorCucumber/README.md

 # LearnNClear Protractor Cucumber
-LearnNClear is the organization provide online and offline tutorial for various automation tool `LearnNClear Protractor Cucumber HTML Report` project that
+LearnNClear is the organization provide online and offline tutorial for various automation tool.

+`LearnNClear Protractor Cucumber HTML Report` project that
 * Makes use of page objects
 * Illustrate the Cucumber HTML report on cucumber project with screenshot